 The Combined Federal Campaign (CFC) is the only authorized solicitation of Federal employees in their workplaces on behalf of approved charitable organizations.

-The CFC began in the early 1960s to coordinate the fundraising efforts of various charitable organizations so that the Federal donor would only be solicited once in the workplace and have the opportunity to make charitable contributions through payroll deduction.
+The CFC was created in 1961 to coordinate the fundraising efforts of various charitable organizations so that the Federal donor would only be solicited once in the workplace and have the opportunity to make charitable contributions through payroll deduction.

 Federal employees continue to make the CFC the largest and most successful workplace philanthropic fundraiser in the world.
 Continuing a long-standing tradition of selfless giving, in 2015, Federal employees raised over $177 million dollars for charitable causes around the world.

-Each local campaign is managed by a Local Federal Coordinating Committee (LFCC), which serves as a "Board of Directors" for the local campaign.
+Each local campaign is managed by a Local Federal Coordinating Committee (LFCC), which serves as a "Board of Directors".
 The LFCC is comprised of Federal employees and representatives of labor unions and is responsible for the oversight of the local CFC.
 In conformance with CFC regulations and policies, the LFCC makes admission determinations for local charities and selects a Principal Combined Fund Organization (PCFO) to administer the day-to-day operations of the campaign and to serve as its fiscal agent.
 LFCC and PCFO contact information can be found at www.opm.gov/cfc.